-I took my last meal here and my starter was cauliflower quinoa balls served with curry sauce and main was the the bao with beef.
-Obviously, paired with one glass or two of wine.
+I took my last meal here and my starter was cauliflower quinoa balls served with curry sauce, while my main was the the bao with beef.
+Obviously, paired with one glass (or two) of wine.

 My meal came to around €30.

 What do you think about this list of Tallinn restaurants?
 Do you know any places we missed?
 Let our readers know and drop a comment below.

 Where To Eat In Tallinn Estonia: Good To Know